HakuyaLabs/warudo-docs/docs/blueprints/tutorials/karaoke.md

 # Karaoke Time

-Who doesn't love to karoake on stream?
+Who doesn't love to karaoke on stream?
 But now we are in the 3D world, let's add some realism by making our character hold a microphone.
 This tutorial will show you how to do just that: toggling a singing pose and a microphone prop with a hotkey.

 <div style={{width: '100%'}} className="video-box"><video controls loop src="/doc-img/karaoke.mp4" /></div>
 <p class="img-desc">Singing my heart out!</p>